Learn more about how this imaging test helps diagnose cancer and when it's used.

 A dye, also called a contrast agent, might be put through a line in your arm, called intravenous (IV).
 The dye makes the tissues or blood vessels on the MRI pictures easier to see.

 The MRI machine has a large, central opening.
 During the breast MRI, you lie face down on a padded table.
 Your breasts fit into a hollow space in the table.
 The space has coils that get signals from the MRI machine.
 The table then slides into the opening of the machine.

 The MRI machine makes a magnetic field around you that sends radio waves to your body.
 You won't feel anything.
 But you may hear loud tapping and thumping sounds from inside the machine.
 Because of the loud noise, you may get earplugs to wear.

 The person doing the test watches you from another room.
 You can speak to the person through a microphone.
 During the test, breathe normally and lie as still as you can.

 The breast MRI appointment may take 30 minutes to one hour.

-During a breast MRI, you lie on your stomach on a padded scanning table.
-Your breasts fit into a hollow depression in the table, which contains coils that detect magnetic signals.
+Getting a breast MRI involves lying face down on a padded scanning table.
+The breasts fit into a hollow space in the table.
+The hollow has coils that get signals from the MRI.
 The table slides into the large opening of the MRI machine.